 The next stage of development involves assembling items into exams for global deployment.
 Each test has multiple forms.
-If candidates fails one form and retake the exam, they receive the different form of the exam on retake attempt.
+If the candidate fails one form and retakes the exam, they receive the different form of the exam on retake attempt.

 The Pearson VUE test engine randomly orders the questions of each form when someone takes the exam to ensure two candidates taking the same exam are not tested on the same questions in the same order.

 Once the LPI psychometric staff has determined the composition of forms, the exam must be converted from text-based items into the actual exam file format to deployed globally through LPI’s network of testing centers.

 The exam enters a period of initial testing to determine if the questions are in fact measuring skills and competencies.
 In IT certification, this period is known as the beta testing period.